LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 In the context of CS2, subtyping is a significant aspect of understanding inheritance and polymorphism.
 It enables students to create class hierarchies, define relationships between classes, and utilize the principles of code reuse and abstraction.
 By grasping the concept of subtyping, students can effectively design and implement object-oriented programs that utilize inheritance and polymorphism to their full potential.

+.. csv-table:: Comparison between type hierarchy relationships
+    :header: "Feature", "Subtyping", "Inheritance"
+    :widths: 25, 25, 25

+    "Relationship", "Is-a relationship between types", "Mechanism for code reuse and specialization" "Nature", "Defines a subtype-supertype relationship", "Defines a relationship for inheriting attributes and behaviors" "Polymorphism", "Enables substitution of subtypes for supertypes", "Enables runtime polymorphism and method overriding" "Extensibility", "Allows adding new subtypes to the hierarchy", "Supports extension of existing classes through subclassing"
+    "Code Reuse", "Facilitates reuse of behavior and interface from supertype", "Allows inheriting methods and fields from superclass"
+    "Method Overriding", "Enables subclass to provide its own implementation of inherited methods", "Provides the ability to override superclass methods"
+    "Specialization", "Refines and specializes behavior and characteristics of supertype", "Allows creating specialized versions of a generalized superclass"
+    "Hierarchy Structure", "Forms a hierarchy of related types based on subtyping", "Organizes classes in a hierarchical structure based on inheritance"
+    "Example", "Animal and Dog (A dog is an animal)", "Vehicle and Car (A car inherits attributes and behaviors from the vehicle)"

 Where would you put delegation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^